A White Tea & Musk Inspired Aromatherapy Spray

 These recipes will fit best in a 4 to 5 ounce glass spray bottle.
 If using a 4 ounce bottle, slightly reduce the water to leave room for the other ingredients and to allow space for shaking.

-How to Use Your White Tea & Musk Inspired Spray
+How to Use Your White Tea & Musk Spray

 Lightly mist: